burtlo/ruby-automation/day_01/09_command_line_ux.md

 But we need to save this data in a hash!

-!SLIDE
+!SLIDE title

-# Place all that file data into a hash
+## Place all that file data into a hash

 ```ruby
 Dir["/Users/frank/Downloads/*.txt"].each do |txt_file|